heche-psb/evotree-docs/docs/source/usage.rst

 PBMM
 ----

-We can infer the MLE of ancestral trait values for each internal node given a phylogenetic tree and a continuous trait data, using the command below:
+We can infer the MLE of ancestral trait values for each internal node given a phylogenetic tree and a set of continuous trait data, using the command below:

 >>> from evotree.simulatepbmm import PBMMBuilder
 >>> PBMM = PBMMBuilder(tree='Fern.newick',trait='Fern_Data.tsv',traitcolname='Average DNA amount per chromosome (Mb)',traitname='Average chromosome size')